Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Introduction

 As a consequence of Theorem \ref{thm3}, we may consider a setting where equation (\ref{eq1}) may have infinitely many pairs of nontrivial solutions without supposing that the potential is coercive in $\mathbb{R}^N$.
-For example, assuming the following version of $({V_2})$: \begin{description} \item [(${V_5}$)] there are sequences $(R_j), \, (\Lambda_j) \subset (0,\infty)$ such that, for every $j\in \mathbb{N}$,
+For example, assuming the following version of $({V_2})$: \begin{itemize} \item [(${{V_4}}$)] {there is a sequences $(R_j) \subset (0,\infty)$} such that